-Located on the banks of the Connecticut River, Brattleboro is a gorgeous town.
+Located on the banks of the Connecticut River, Brattleboro is a gorgeous town and definitely off the beaten path.
 Your first stop should be the Creamery Covered Bridge, a historic landmark dating from 1879.

 Brattleboro’s downtown has been revitalized.
 It’s now full of art galleries, upper story artist studios, and a broad array of art venues.
 The Brattleboro Art Museum in housed in a restored railroad depot.
 It presents 8 exhibitions annually and has pieces by Andy Warhol, Wolf Kahn, and Janet Fish.

 Brattleboro also has a performing arts scene focused on classical music.
 The marquis venue is the Marlboro Music School.
 Brattleboro hosts the New England Bach Festival, a winter Chamber Music Series, and the Vermont Renaissance Festival (in nearby Vernon).

 Brattleboro also has a great foodie scene.
 Apart from the excellent restaurants, you can hit the popular Brattleboro Area Farmers’ Market, held every Wednesday and Saturday from 9:00 am to 2:00 pm.
 Or try the famed Dosa Kitchen, a food truck with a farm to table ethos serving a creative menu of Indian food.

 Where to eat: Mocha Joe’s Cafe, Amy’s Bakery Arts Cafe, Peter Havens